MichaelMcNeil/MichaelMcNeil/README.md

 - Husband and Father of 2
 - Writing code is relaxing
 - 🤓 Lots of history with JavaScript - check out [dfit](https://github.com/MichaelMcNeil/dfit), a module I created for a fitness application to deal with paces, distances, and time.
-- 👀 Just finished a course on python and now working on a django project.
-- 🌱 Also taking a c++ course - long term goal to write a native .fit generator for node.js
-- I spent 4 years as an IT Director for a very large church - wonderful experience - found a second passion for the hands-on side of technology
 - Other hobbies: the 🧙 Lord of the Rings novels, ancient languages - !עִבְרִית מַדְהִים 📜

 ## 🛠️Tech Stack